AlexandreVictor/brewery_pipeline/README.md

 - **Streamlit** (Gold Layer): Build a simple dashboard.

 ## 🧠 Solution Design
-Bronze: Raw data is stored in parquet
+* Bronze: Raw data is stored in parquet

-Silver: Processed data (nulls, types and renaming), are stored by country (is or are ??????)
+* Silver: Processed data (nulls, types and renaming), are stored by country

-Gold: Aggregated by type, state, country
+* Gold: Aggregated by type, state, country

-### 🔍 Monitoring and Handling erros strategy
+## 🔍 Monitoring and Handling erros strategy
 validation: It's applied one validation to each layer during the process, getting counts registries and check if there's empty files.
 validation: This processs checks for empty files and obtains count records for each layer
 - **validate_bronze_data**: Validate the raw parquet is stored correctly